gavff64/RubyNDS/README.md

 ## What's the purpose?
 I wanted to write homebrew apps for the DSi using a favorable language.
 And since I don't really know any C, I wanted to avoid having an LLM create an entire framework for me.
 Not only is that pretty lame, but I learn nothing in the process as the majority of the hard work is done.

-So the goal is that the C layer only exists as primitive bindings, and both Ruby API layers are self-made/self-designed.
-The high-level Ruby API being a conglomeration of mrbgems that wrap one or more low-level Ruby API calls into much more idiomatic Ruby methods.
+So the goal is that the C layer only exists as primitive bindings to a small-ish low-level Ruby API, which I've attempted to design myself, but haven't written myself since it's obviously in a language I don't know.
+The high-level Ruby API is a conglomeration of mrbgems that wrap one or more low-level Ruby API calls into much more idiomatic Ruby methods.
+Fortunately for me, that is pure Ruby that I get to write! (trust me, you can tell.)

+For full transparency sake.
+I am crudely punching above my weight with this project.
+What I thought was going to be some tiny bindings to allow me to write small homebrew projects turned into a full SDK.
+I'm researching and learning on the fly, so be aware that many concepts and implementations will not be strong.
+I am merely a hobbiest Ruby programmer 🥀

+That being said.
 This is only possible thanks to all of the DS native libraries and SDK components available like [libnds](https://github.com/devkitPro/libnds), [DSWiFi](https://github.com/devkitPro/dswifi), [Maxmod](https://github.com/devkitPro/maxmod).
 And obviously [devkitPro](https://github.com/devkitPro) for even providing the cross-compilation tools and whatnot in the first place.

-Wicked.
+Thank you for reading.
 <div align="right">
 <img width="200" height="150" alt="love" src="https://github.com/user-attachments/assets/ae9978c5-d18c-4472-98cc-5401e69c7e5e" />
 </div>